 Just a normal day

 As I lifted the receiver at the nurses’ station, out of the corner of my eye I saw a patient drop his glass of juice and slump back into his chair.
 A couple of nurses ran over, and began shouting in an attempt to rouse him.
-No response.
-They beckoned me over.
+There was no response and they beckoned me over.

 “Mr Weasley?
 Can you hear me Mr Weasley?”
 Still no response.